fnaumenko/isChIP/README.md

 `--rd-lim <long>`<br>
 specifies the maximum number of total written reads.
 The value emulates sequencer’s limit.
-It restricts the number of recorded reads for each chromosome proportionally.<br>
+It restricts the number of recorded reads for each chromosome proportionally (and the number of their source fragments for `BG`, `FDENS`, `FDIST` output formats as well).<br>
 Range: 1e5-1e19<br>
 Default: 2e8.